kraussian/autosub/README.md

 ## Example

-Let's try extracting subtitles for Obama's iconic 2004 DNC Keynote Speech.
+Let's try extracting subtitles for [Obama's iconic 2004 DNC Keynote Speech](https://www.youtube.com/watch?v=ueMNqdB1QIE).
 `python autosub.py https://www.youtube.com/watch?v=ueMNqdB1QIE`

 This will extract the video as `Obama's 2004 DNC keynote speech.mp4`, then extract the audio track as `Obama's 2004 DNC keynote speech.wav`.
 And finally generates the subtitle file `Obama's 2004 DNC keynote speech.srt`.

-Here are the first few lines of the subtitle file, showing how the speech has been transcribed:
+Below are the first few lines of the subtitle file, showing how the speech has been transcribed.

+Example of the output can be seen [here](https://youtu.be/-3USli_2nbA)

 ```text
 1